gdxbs/CuttingEdge/README.md

 ## Overview

 Cutting Edge is a computer vision system that analyzes garment patterns and cloth materials using deep learning.
-The system helps in garment manufacturing by recognizing pattern types, detecting key features, and estimating dimensions for optimal pattern placement.
+The system helps in garment manufacturing by recognizing pattern types, detecting key features, and estimating dimensions for optimal pattern placement on cloth materials to minimize waste.

 ![System Diagram](https://via.placeholder.com/800x400?text=Cutting+Edge+System+Architecture)

 ## Features

-- **Pattern Recognition**: Identifies pattern types from images
+- **Pattern Recognition**: Identifies pattern types from images using ResNet50 architecture
-- **Cloth Material Analysis**: Analyzes cloth properties and contours
+- **Cloth Material Analysis**: Analyzes cloth properties and contours using EfficientNet and U-Net
 - **Dimension Estimation**: Extracts accurate dimensions for both patterns and cloth
 - **Pattern Fitting**: Optimizes pattern placement on cloth using Hierarchical Reinforcement Learning
-- **Material Utilization**: Maximizes cloth utilization and minimizes waste
+- **Material Utilization**: Maximizes cloth utilization and minimizes waste using optimization algorithms

 ## How It Works